 The U.S. Marine Corps Birthday celebrates the history, memory of those who served before and rekindles the bond that unites all generations of Marines.
 It is a celebration of the profound respect for the Marine Corps traditions and reverence of the heritage that distinguishes the Corps of Marines.

-The Marines Corps birthday will take place on Tuesday, November 10, 2020.
+The Marine Corps birthday will take place on Wednesday, November 10, 2021.
 The Marine Corps turns 245 years old.

 History of the Marine Corps Birthday